 This summary highlights certain information about us, this offering and selected information contained elsewhere in or incorporated by reference in this prospectus supplement.
 This summary is not complete and does not contain all of the information that you should consider before deciding whether to invest in our common stock.
-For a more complete understanding of our company and this offering, we encourage you to read and consider carefully the more detailed information in this prospectus supplement and the accompanying prospectus, including the information incorporated by reference in this prospectus supplement beginning on page S-7, the information incorporated by reference in this prospectus supplement and the accompanying prospectus, and the information included in any free writing prospectus that we have authorized for use in connection with this offering.
+For a more complete understanding of our company and this offering, we encourage you to read and consider carefully the more detailed information in this prospectus supplement and the accompanying prospectus, including the information referred to under the heading "Risk factors" in this prospectus supplement beginning on page S-11, the information incorporated by reference in this prospectus supplement and the accompanying prospectus, and the information included in any free writing prospectus that we have authorized for use in connection with this offering.